doinyne/CV/README.md

-Strong ability to work well under pressure, multitask and complete projects professionally Love of sports and computers knows the importance of listening, communicating and satisfying client’s needs
+Strong ability to work well under pressure, multitask and complete projects professionally Love of sports and computers knows the importance of listening, communicating and satisfying client’s needs Working in TV has taught me to be able to withstand and recover quickly from difficult conditions Understanding the importance of understanding the problem and solution so it can be a preventive action

 ## Education